 - UPSC, SSC and IBPS exams held by the government

-It provides information about various educational competitions across the country from every discipline under one roof.
-These competitions work as a good simulator of ideas and boost the confidence of the participants regarding their expertise on the choice of subjects.
-The students can keep track of the upcoming competitions and have a one stop destination for all the information regarding them.
+It provides information about various educational competitions across the country, from every discipline, under one roof.
+These competitions work as a good simulator of ideas and boost the confidence of participants, testing their expertise on the choice of subjects.
+The students can keep track of the upcoming competitions and have a one-stop destination for all the information.

 Further, Dare2Compete also provides information about the various scholarship programs and competitions on offer by the govt. and private organizations plus universities.
-Students can avail these opportunities to help their higher educational dreams sail.
+Students can avail these opportunities to sail through their higher educational dreams.

-Finally, there is a dedicated section of the website which contains career-related and educational articles which aim to help ease the ever present confusion in a student’s mind
+Finally, there is a dedicated section of the website which contains career-related and educational articles which aim to ease the prevailing confusion in a student’s mind.

-This article talked about the non-medical stream and the options on offer.
-Given the surge in the job market for engineers and scientific domains, its only natural for students to be drawn towards it.
-Be in national, or international, every organization is leaning heavily towards more scientific ways to progress, and this is opening more and more unexplored avenues for non-medical students.
+Given the surge in the job market for engineers and scientific domains, it’s only natural for students to be drawn towards it.
+Be it national or international, every organization is leaning heavily towards more scientific ways to progress.
+This is opening more and more unexplored avenues for non-medical students.

-It’s important to play by your strengths when it comes to choosing your stream, and that takes care of the misconception that certain subjects are hard to deal with.
-Once you’ve made your decision, dedicate yourself fully towards it.
+It’s important to stand by your strengths and choose accordingly when it comes to choosing your stream.
+Also, clear your misconception about certain subjects being harder to deal with.
+Once you’ve made your decision, dedicate yourself entirely towards it.
 Keep your options open and be willing to experiment with different disciplines as they come your way.

-Lastly, keep yourself stress free.
+Lastly, keep yourself stress-free.
 These subjects and exams don’t define your personal worth.
-If you feel things are getting difficult to cope with you could always shift streams.
+If you feel things are getting difficult to cope with, you always have the option of changing your streams.
 Reach out to your parents and teachers for counselling and advice, if and when required.
 Don’t worry!
 Have faith in yourself and your path will get easier.